 Since all GPS's output NMEA sentences and often for our projects we need to extract the actual data from them, we've simplified the task tremendously when using the Adafruit GPS library.
 By having the library read, store and parse the data in a background interrupt it becomes trivial to query the library and get the latest updated information without any icky parsing work.

-Open up the File→Examples→Adafruit_GPS→parsing sketch and upload it to the Arduino.
+Open up the File→Examples→Adafruit_GPS→GPS_HardwareSerial_Parsing or GPS_SoftwareSerial_Parsing sketch and upload it to the microcontroller.
+Use the same wiring as in the previous page.
 Then open up the serial monitor.

 In this sketch, we call GPS.read() constantly in the main loop (if you can, get this to run once a millisecond in an interrupt).
 Then in the main loop we can ask if a new chunk of data has been received by calling GPS.newNMEAreceived(), if this returns true then we can ask the library to parse that data with GPS.parse(GPS.lastNMEA()).

 We do have to keep querying and parsing in the main loop - its not possible to do this in an interrupt because then we'd be dropping GPS data by accident.